spasdk/boilerplate/config/readme.md

 };
 ```

-This will add the following changes:
+This will apply the following changes:

 * set `pug` as the directory to look for source files (instead of default `jade`) for all Jade profiles
 * set `debug.html` as  the intended output file name (instead of default `develop.html`) for Jade `develop` profile only
+* remove Jade `release` profile
+* add new Jade `test` profile filled with options from `default` profile
 * completely disable all SASS tasks